 |

 The project provided medical training for healthcare workers, rehabilitation aids, social support, and policy advocacy to enhance the quality of life for affected individuals.
-Despite challenges posed by COVID-19, the initiative successfully benefited 596 people, strengthened healthcare services, and fostered greater community inclusion. |
+Despite challenges posed by COVID-19, the initiative was able to successfully reach 596 people, further strengthening healthcare services and fostering greater community inclusion. |

-Life-Saving Heart Surgeries for Patients in NeedHeart valve disease and congenital heart disease are among the most common diagnoses in Vietnam, yet life-saving surgery remains out of reach for many due to high costs ranging from $2,000 to $5,000.
+Life-Saving Heart SurgeriesHeart valve disease and congenital heart disease are among the most common diagnoses in Vietnam, yet life-saving surgery remains out of reach for many due to high costs ranging from $2,000 to $5,000.
 While insurance may cover 30-50%, most patients still struggle to afford the remaining expenses.

-Through the Viet Nam Health Improvement Project (VNHIP), we assess patients' financial situations, help them secure funding, and bridge the financial gap to ensure they receive the surgery they need.
+Through the Vietnam Health Improvement Project (VNHIP), we assess patients' financial situations, help them secure funding, and bridge the financial gap to ensure they receive the surgery they need.
 Additionally, we provide post-operative follow-up to support their recovery. |